CryptoExperts/whibox_contest_submission_server/README.md

 ## About

-This repository contains the full source code of the server managing the WhibOx Contest (Edition 3) initiated and developed by [CryptoExperts][crx] and hosted on [Google Cloud][google-cloud] by [Stefan Kölbl][stefan].
+This repository contains the full source code of the server managing the WhibOx Contest (Edition 4) initiated, developed and hosted by [CryptoExperts][crx].

-For more information about the WhibOx Contest Edition 3, please visit the [WhibOx Contest (Edition 3) official website][contest].
+For more information about the WhibOx Contest Edition 4, please visit the [WhibOx Contest (Edition 4) official website][contest].

 ## Disclaimer